barne856/squint/README.md

 ## API Reference

-For a complete API reference, please refer to the inline documentation in the header files or build SQUINT with the documentation.
-The documentation provides detailed information about each class, function, and template, including:
+A complete API reference is included with this documentation, you can also refer to the inline documentation in the header files which is used to generate the API reference.

-- Template parameters and their constraints
-- Function parameters and return types
-- Preconditions and postconditions
-- Exception specifications
-- Usage examples

 ## Performance Considerations